A First-timer’s Guide to Multi-day Rafting

 Choose the right river

 Rivers are rated Class I-V. Class I you could float in an inner-tube.
 Class V?
 Think giant waterfalls that many of the best guides in the world won’t attempt.
 Most guided trips fall in the Class II-IV range.
-When you are picking your trip, consider your personal comfort level.
+When you are picking your trip, consider the different whitewater rafting classifications and your personal comfort level.
 If you love an adrenaline rush, by all means, go for the meat.
 But if you typically lean on the conservative side, you can have just as much fun on a more mellow river with a few big wave trains.
 By choosing the right rafting trip, you’ll have a better time and be more likely to come back for seconds.

 Managing your fears

 Rafting can be scary whether it’s your first time or you have hundreds of river miles under your belt.
 But what if you get on the river, and it’s a little more action than you were mentally prepared for?
 First, you have the responsibility to pay attention to the safety briefing so you know what do in the case someone falls out of the boat.
-Then as you are entering the rapids, take a deep breath, and keep in mind that your guides are trained and seasoned professionals who know how to read the river.
+Then as you enter the rapids, take a deep breath, and keep in mind that your guides are trained and seasoned professionals who know how to read the river.
 Have confidence in their skills and feel comfortable telling them if you are scared.

-Pack light
+Pack Smart

 Staying Clean